 Online Courses at Gulf Coast State College: All online courses at GCSC utilize the Canvas Learning System.
-Students should read all information presented in the Canvas course site and should periodically check for updates--at least every 48 hours.
+Students should read all information presented on the Canvas course site and should periodically check for updates--at least every 48 hours.

 Remember: This course is designed to offer flexibility in completing Chapter and Unit assignments, while also following a schedule.
-Each Unit contains multiple chapters, and each chapter contains learning modules, assignments, online lectures, online discussions, and/or online exams with various due dates.
-Refer to the schedule within this syllabus for more information.
+Each Unit, comprised of multiple chapters, contains learning modules, assignments, online lectures, online discussions, and/or online exams with various due dates.
+Refer to the course schedule within this syllabus for more information.